RSA-Omen/RSA-Omen/README.md

 ### 🚀 About Me
 - 🌱 Currently revising **C++** and building projects in **Python** (data analysis, automation, machine learning)
 - 🔍 Interested in applying **data science** to networking, systems, and real-world problem-solving
-- 🎮 Gamer at heart (League of Legends, Bannerlord, Minecraft)

 ---